About our notice

 - We may keep details of any phone number(s) that you call us from and use them to contact you.

-- If you provide us with any debit card details, we may keep these for referencing purposes.
+- If you provide us with any debit card details, we may keep these for reference purposes.

 - If a card is identified as having been used fraudulently then we will maintain a record of its use for reporting and preventing fraud; the card details will be deactivated to ensure that they can no longer take payment.